How to Mow Your Lawn

 Proper maintenance of your mower and your grass help keep your fresh-cut lawn thick and healthy.
 These maintenance basics help ensure your lawn always looks its best:

-• Feed your lawn after mowing.
-Wait until after mowing to fertilize your grass with high-quality lawn foods such as Pennington UltraGreen Lawn Fertilizer 34-0-4, so you don't dislodge fertilizer as you mow.
+- Feed your lawn after mowing.
+Wait until after mowing to fertilize your grass with high-quality lawn foods such as Pennington Full Season Lawn Fertilizer 32-0-5, so you don't dislodge fertilizer as you mow.
+With this easy-to-use, premium fertilizer, just one application covers the whole season.

 A properly mowed lawn looks beautiful and feels great underneath your feet.
 By following these lawn mowing tips, you can help your lawn grow thick, lush and green.
 Pennington is here to help you grow the lawn of your dreams.